 - Laboratory Physics

 As physics is an experimentally based subject, all students will undertake experimental physics as part of their degree.
 Students normally work in assigned pairs in the laboratory, with submitted reports and findings individually assessed.
 As part of this work students will become proficient in using Excel for analysing data and Word for laboratory reports.
 In their final year students will undertake a final year astrophysics project, placed within Astrophysics Research Centre at QUB.
+These projects are a key part of our MSci program can typically involve training a range of skills including practical laboratory work, computational skills, data analysis, and scientific presentation.

 These introduce and explain the foundation information about topics as a starting point for further self-directed private study/reading.
 The material in the lectures will follow the syllabus issued at the start of the module, and will form the basis of the assessment carried out.
 As the modules progress and student’s knowledge of physics grows, this information becomes more complex.
 Lectures, which are normally delivered in large groups to all year-group peers, also provide opportunities to ask questions and seek clarification on key issues as well as gain feedback and advice on assessments.